A simple PHP based blogging platform.

 Writing a Note

-- Write your note content in the body, just like you do for any other post.
+2. Write your note content in the body.

 Once that's all created (around 5 minutes work in total) your notes page will look something like this: